AbishekSeshan/Novel-RGB-Based-Feature-Vector/README.md

 # Novel-RGB-Based-Feature-Vector
-A novel feature vector color based feature vector for image comparison.
+A novel feature vector color based feature vector for image comparison (in progress).